Failure to Diagnose Fainting Spells

 Some fainting spells, also known as syncopal episodes, may be entirely normal and are typically caused by sudden emotional upset and lack of blood flow to the brain.
 Other fainting spells, however, may be the result of a medical condition and could be very serious.

-A person who has a heart condition such as Arrhythmia, an electrical malfunction of the heart, may experience heartbeat abnormalities which could last for varying periods of time.
+A person who has a heart condition such as Arrhythmia, an electrical malfunction of the heart, may experience heartbeat abnormalities that could last for varying periods of time.
 The heartbeat abnormalities may decrease the blood flow to the brain and result in fainting.
 This is commonly seen in a person with Long Q-T Syndrome (LQTS) which may occur in children and adolescents and is often plagued with fainting spells in association with exercise or emotional excitement.

 Prescribed medications may also lead to fainting as the heart can occasionally become more sensitive to the effects of these drugs.
 This may cause the prescribed drugs to slow and decrease the blood output from the heart, depriving the brain of oxygen, thus resulting in a fainting spell.

-If you or a loved one was improperly diagnosed, let Sweeney Law Firm consult with the cardiologists, neurologist, and other physicians to find out if you have a case.
+If you or a loved one was improperly diagnosed, let Sweeney Law Firm consult with cardiologists, neurologists, and other physicians to find out if you have a case.
 We will analyze the medical records, EKG results, and other sources of information to determine what caused the symptoms.
 The Sweeney Law Firm can review your case at no charge to determine if you have a case.
 The Sweeney Law Firm never charges a fee unless a recovery is made for you.